jmpessoa/lazandroidmodulewizard/demos/GUI/AppmORMotDemo1/jni/build-modes/readme.txt

 How To Get More Builds:

-   :: Warning: Your system [Laz4Android ?] needs to be prepared for the various builds!
+   :: Warning: Your system [Laz4Android ?] needs to be prepared [cross-compile] for the various builds!

 1. Edit Lazarus project file "*.lpi": [use notepad like editor]